ttcdm/jinx-build/README.md

 ### Distro-agnostic build prerequisites

-The following is a distro-agnostic list of packages needed to build Vinix.
+The following is a distro-agnostic list of packages needed to build willowos.

 Skip to a paragraph for your host distro if there is any.